bridgecrewio/aws-modernization-workshop-bridgecrew/content/aws/40_conclusion/_index.md

 To continue the conversation, you can find us [@bridgecrewio](https://twitter.com/bridgecrewio) on twitter, or say *hi!* in our [#CodifiedSecurity](https://slack.bridgecrew.io/?utm_source=awsworkshop) slack channel, [here!](https://slack.bridgecrew.io/?utm_source=awsworkshop)

+You can also check out the [Prisma Cloud DevDay](https://register.paloaltonetworks.com/securitydevdays) to experience that platform in action.